Help Your Child Learn Language Skills with Labeling and Requesting

 In terms of requesting, if your child isn’t asking for items with simple words by 15 to 16 months, this is also a good time to speak with your pediatrician or a speech-language pathologist.

-It’s likely that these professionals will recommend an evaluation by a speech-language pathologist.
+It’s likely that these professionals will recommend a speech and language evaluation.
 The results of the evaluation can give you an idea of how your child is progressing in their development.
 You’ll also learn if speech therapy may be necessary.

 Speech therapy is the very best tool you can give a child who is behind in their language development.
 With speech and language, it’s common for children to need extra help meeting crucial milestones expected for their age.
 That’s why it’s so important for caregivers to know how to spot the early signs of delays.

-The earlier a child receives intervention, the more quickly they can make progress.
+The earlier a child starts speech therapy, the more quickly they can make progress.
 Early intervention can also decrease the severity of their speech delay over time.

 I hope this information helps you feel equipped and ready to help your child grow their language skills.
 Although it may feel like work at times, the practice and attention you give to your child’s development is worth it.
 Everyone deserves the chance to express themselves and communicate clearly.
 What’s a better gift to give your child than that?